 Just curing the material ills of society and the ills of the soul will

 not suffice.
 We naturally and legitimately want and need ever so much

 MORE than this!
 Further in the interview Jenkins says this, "What

 happens to the call to go and make Christians of all nations?"

 What?
-The J-person did NOT call for this, but rather authorized us,
+The J-person did NOT demand or call for this, but rather authorized us,

 ASSURED us that now we can WILLINGLY present the Gospel to all nations.
 But the very first and